-Your car may also seem like it is struggling, is suddenly underpowered, or is not accelerating like it should.Rough shifts
+Your car may also seem like it's struggling, is suddenly under powered, or isn't accelerating like it should.Rough shifts

 Transmissions are generally sealed units that should never leak fluid.
 If you notice that your car is dripping a red fluid, that is most likely transmission fluid.
 Check on the ground where your car is normally parked.
 If you find that you have more than a few small drops, you may need transmission repair in a hurry.
 If your fluid is low, you can add transmission fluid to your car in order to protect it from damage while you drive it to the auto mechanic.Delayed engagement

-If this symptom occurs, you will notice a delay before the car actually engages into drive and starts moving forward.
-When you shift out of "P" and into "D", there may be a long pause where the car revs the engine as you give it gas, but it is not moving forward as it should.Stalling
+If this symptom occurs, you'll notice a delay before the car actually engages into drive and starts moving forward.
+When you shift out of “P” and into “D”, there may be a long pause where the car revs the engine as you give it gas, but it's not moving forward as it should.Stalling

 How much have you spent the last year making repairs to your car?
 Are more major repairs looming?
 If you add that up and do the math, a car payment may look better than more maintenance expenses.
-Simply put, its time to start car shopping when repairs cost more than the car is worth.Your Vehicle is not Safe
+Simply put, it is time to start car shopping when repairs cost more than the car is worth.Your Vehicle Isn't Safe

 The reliability of your vehicle is one factor to look at when making the decision whether to continue to driving it.
 If you fear that it will break down and leave you stranded on the side of the road, you should replace it with something safer and more reliable.Your Car is a Rusted Mess

 Some vehicle owners take pride in their ability to do small maintenance tasks.
 Many of us can add oil or install a new battery.
-Before you make that decision, you must weigh some of the pros and cons of do-it-yourself (DIY) auto repair versus taking your car to a Toledo Transmission Repair shop or professional auto technician.
+Before you make that decision, you must weigh some pros and cons of do-it-yourself (DIY) auto repair versus taking your car to an area transmission shop or professional auto technician.
 There are many circumstances where DIY auto repair is not always a great idea.
 When you experience transmission problems, repairs require a professional.
-Even the most talented "DIY" mechanic might be stressed by the complexity of transmission repairs.Advantages of Hiring a Pro
+Even the most talented “DIY” mechanic might be stressed by the complexity of transmission repairs.Advantages of Hiring a Pro

 - Is DIY Worth It?
 Other than what could equal a large cost savings, there are not really any other advantages of performing your own transmission work.
 In fact, making improper repairs could further damage your transmission and other systems in your vehicle.
-When it comes to your transmission, its best to leave the work to a Toledo Transmission Repair shop or automotive professionals.
+When it comes to your transmission, it is best to leave the work to an area transmission shop or automotive professional.